 Lectures by Anna Backerra

 The lectures are in Dutch language or, if desired, in English.
-The range in level reaches from widely accessible to academic.
 The duration, level and contents can be adapted to suit the target audience.
 The overview below assumes about 40 minutes before the break, 30 minutes after the break and a 10 minute question and answer session.
-Depending on the subject, many fragments of classical music, illustrations, equations or a combination of them are incorporated.
+Depending on the subject, many fragments of classical music and illustrations are incorporated.

 Level: basic knowledge of classical music and physics is assumed.

 Comparing revolutionary innovations in music and physics, it becomes apparent that these discoveries have been occurring in the same periods for years.
 A deeper understanding of both disciplines can be achieved through this process.
 Many musical examples from the 16th up to the 20th century will be played, and placed in the context of discoveries in the field of physics.